barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-A once career sysadmin, turned QA guy on a security product, who wants to take the next step in the great big complex #InfoSec world.
+A once career systems administrator, turned QA guy on a security product, who wants to take the next step in the great big complex InfoSec world.

 ### More Information